oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.5.2 Connack Flags

-The CONNACK FLAGS is a 1 byte field located at byte 4 which contains flags specifying the behavior of the MQTT-SN Virtual Connection on the gateway.
+The CONNACK FLAGS is a 1 byte field which contains flags specifying the behavior of the MQTT-SN Virtual Connection on the gateway.
+[Bits 7-2 of the
-[Bits 7-2 of the CONNACK FLAGS are reserved and MUST be set to 0]{.mark}.
+CONNACK FLAGS are reserved and MUST be set to 0]{.mark}.

 The Connack *Flags* field includes the following flags: